 As the fruit mature, Elisabetta takes us on walks along the trails of birds and animals.
 Rossana's garden is awash with colours, Siria cooks sea breams and snappers, and tablecloths are laid out to savour wines and old recipes.
 Myrtle, mastic and strawberry trees are heavy with berries for the migratory birds that fly in large numbers over the archipelago.
 From October to December, during the mating season of the mouflon sheep, the air is filled with the echoes of the male sheep as they fight amongst themselves by butting their horns.

 At the beginning of November, the ship from Livorno arrives carrying enthusiasts ready for the walking festival and those ready to savour the delights to be found at the largest squid festival in the world, with fishing competitions, parties at the port and gastronomic tasting of delectable dishes, all boasting squid as the main ingredient.

-But the most coveted wine tasting is that made from the precious aleatico grape.
+But the most coveted wine tasting is that made from the precious Aleatico grape.
 It is made all year round, ascending the terraces covered in bush and redeveloped environmentally.
 Alice Bollani directs the agronomists, enologists and harvesters of the Azienda Vinicola La Piano, which she passionately inherited.
-Here, under the Holm oaks in the vineyards, thirsty travelers are treated to a lesson on the vine's life cycle, accompanied by passito and vermentino wines, laid out on tables, for them to try.
-Or she organises food tasting at Rossana's agrotourism farm, or visit to old wells, walls and churches, the first settlements on the island, among oleanders, roses and hedgerows, where time seems to have stood still.
+Here, under the Holm oaks in the vineyards, thirsty travellers are treated to a lesson on the vine's life cycle, accompanied by Passito and Vermentino wines, laid out on tables, for them to try.
+Or she organises food tasting at Rossana's agrotourism farm, or visit old wells, walls and churches, the first settlements on the island, among oleanders, roses and hedgerows, where time seems to have stood still.